-Longevity Clinics Roundtable was a milestone event, bringing together leading longevity scientists, clinic representatives, diagnostics providers, and other experts for the first time.
+The First Longevity Clinics Roundtable was a milestone event, bringing together leading longevity scientists, clinic representatives, diagnostics providers, and other experts for the first time.
 It was a gathering of specialists currently building the foundations of the burgeoning longevity field.
 The Roundtable represents a significant step forward in shaping the future of the sector of medical clinics focused on longevity.

-The event was organized by the International Institute of Longevity with the help of a scientific partner, the Buck Institute for Research on Aging.
+The event was co-organized by the International Institute of Longevity and the Buck Institute for Research on Aging.
 The International Institute of Longevity is a global organization that serves as a pivotal platform for longevity clinics, investors, and technology providers.
-It focuses on identifying trends, sharing knowledge, and engaging in discussions related to age science, the longevity economy, and preventive healthcare.
+It focuses on identifying trends, sharing knowledge, and engaging in discussions related to age science, the longevity economy, and preventative healthcare.
 The Buck Institute for Research on Aging is a leading research institution dedicated to unraveling the mysteries of aging and age-related diseases.
 Located in Novato, California, it is a global hub for scientists and researchers striving to extend healthspan and improve the quality of life for aging populations.